 Borrowing Services Desk: (650) 723-2477

 Reference Desk: (650) 725-0800

 This guide provides an overview of how to use citation analysis tools to measure the research impact of an author or an article, and is also useful for those conducting a preemption check.
 (If you are doing a preemption check, please also see the Preemption Check tab in the Writing Notes and Comments for Journal Members guide, which provides an overview of the various full-text and index databases you may wish to consult to ensure thoroughness.)

-This guide includes the following sections:
+This guide includes the following sections, in alphabetical order:

 This libguide makes use of screenshots of select databases.
 These screenshots may become out of date, as these databases are updated or change.
-However, navigating too and making use of these tools remains relatively stable.
+However, navigating to and making use of these tools remains relatively stable.
 These screenshots will be updated periodically.

 ©Stanford University, Stanford, California 94305.